rmcgibbo/msmaccelerator2/README.md

 Testing the code
 ----------------
-Currently, this isn't an installable package.
-Just run `python msmaccelerator/server.py` to start the server, and then run `python msmaccelerator/simulation.py` to run a single simulation job and `python msmaccelerator/clusterer.py` to run a clustering job.
+Everything is runnable from a single executable, `accelerator`, whose subcommands are `serve`, `model` and `simulate`

 Going forward, the structure for a set of PBS jobs that orchestrate the whole workflow would be something like:

 ```
-start the server.py process

-repeat:
+$ accelerator serve &  # runs in background

+repeat N times:
-  - run N simulation.py jobs
+  - run M
+      $ accelerator simulate
     wait for them to exit
-  - run a single clusterer.py job
+  - run one
+      $ accelerator model
     wait for it to finish
 ```